 Coconut oil is also a good for cracked heels.

 TIP: Scrub your feet with a foot scraper or a pumice stone during your bath.
 Dry the feet thoroughly.
 Massage the feet with coconut oil and the heels with Kokum butter.
 Wear cotton socks.
 Repeat it at night, too.
-It hardly takes few minutes of scrubbing and a few minutes of massaging the feet.
+It takes just a few minutes of scrubbing and massaging the feet.
 Your feet will bless you.
 Trust me!